shinglyu/shinglyu.github.io/_drafts/automated-git-bisection-for-web-apis.md

 curl http://127.0.0.1:5000
 ```

 If your server needs a deployment or restart to run the new code, you can do it in the script before running cURL.
 But since we are running the development server that will automatically reload when the code changes, we can ignore this step.
+You might want to add a short `sleep` here so the flask server have some time to restart.

 ## Make cURL return non-zero return code when getting HTTP errors